-If we conduct clinical trials in humans, we face the risk that the use of our drug candidates will result in adverse effects.
-We currently maintain product liability insurance in the amount of \$10.0 million with a \$5,000 deductible per occurrence.
+Because we conduct clinical trials in humans, we face the risk that the use of our drug candidates will result in adverse effects.
+We currently maintain product liability insurance in the amount of \$10.0 million with a \$5,000 deductible per occurrence, however, such liability insurance currently excludes coverage of liability resulting from clinical trials.
 We cannot predict the possible harms or side effects that may result from our clinical trials.
 We may not have sufficient resources to pay for any liabilities resulting from a claim excluded from, or beyond the limit of, our insurance coverage.